 Another alternative is to join the growing number of Americans who are choosing to delay retirement or work part-time in retirement to generate additional income.
 In short, Chevron employees have options.

 The key is to start planning now.
 By giving yourself as much time as you can to implement a comprehensive financial plan – and to review it along the way – you’ll increase your chances of achieving a comfortable and secure retirement.
 But since your situation is likely to change over the years, you should meet with your financial planner periodically to discuss your financial plan, how it is performing and if changes have occurred that could affect your plan.

-I’d be happy to sit down with you and discuss ways to make sure your long retirement is a comfortable one.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
+We’d be happy to sit down with you and discuss ways to make sure your long retirement is a comfortable one.
+Because we work with Chevron executives, managers, employees and retirees, We're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.

 * “What Does Long-Term Care Cost?
 Who Pays?” (www.aarp.org/families/caregiving/caring_help/what_does_long_term_care_cost.html), accessed April 2009.

 David Chazin, Insight Wealth Strategies, and Lincoln Financial Advisors Corp. are not affiliated with Chevron.